rwydaegh/goliat/docs/developer_guide.md

 **Project Management**:

 *   **`project_manager.py`**: This class is critical for reliability.
-The underlying `.smash` project files can become corrupted or locked.
-The `_is_valid_smash_file` method is a key defensive measure.
-It first attempts to rename the file to itself (a trick to check for file locks on Windows) and then uses `h5py` to ensure the file is a valid HDF5 container before attempting to open it in the simulation software.
-This prevents the application from crashing on a corrupted file.
+It now includes a "Verify and Resume" feature.
+Before starting a setup, it generates a "surgical" snapshot of all relevant simulation parameters and calculates its hash.
+This hash is stored in a `.smash.meta.json` file alongside the project.
+On subsequent runs, it compares the current configuration's hash to the stored one.
+If they match, the setup is skipped, saving significant time.
+If they don't, the old project is deleted and rebuilt, ensuring correctness.
+This prevents unnecessary work and safely resumes interrupted studies.

 This integrated system of GUI, logging, profiling, and configuration management provides a robust and user-friendly framework for running complex scientific simulations.